 !> Take care to automate EITHER Cartesian OR Polar, not both.

-Sometimes, it is more convenient to have the [index] parameter as an argument of the OSC message.
+Sometimes, it is more convenient to have the [remote number] parameter as an argument of the OSC message.
 This option is available in the OSC Connections Matrix, namely Index as Arg.
 If this option is switched in, then the messages will be of the pattern

-i is an integer denoting the index of the target, and
+i is an integer denoting the remote number of the target, and

 f according to convention is a float denoting the values of the message.

-The output rate allows changing how fast the engine react to OSC messages.
-The lower the value is, the more reactive Spat Revolution will be, but it will also increase the stress on the CPU.
-If you experienced some CPU overload when moving sources through OSC command, you can try to increase the value (Ultimate only).
+The output rate allows changing how fast the engine will send OSC messages.
+The lower the value is, the more SPAT Revolution will send OSC message and the remote will display the changes, but it will also increase the stress on the CPU.
+If you experienced some CPU overload when moving sources through OSC command, you can try to increase the value.
 By default, it is set to 5.0 ms.

 There is a lot of flexibility in the OSC connection menu.
-You find it in the SPAT Preferences page.
+We find it in the SPAT Preferences page.